UnderwaterOwlbear/underwaterowlbear.github.io/pages/rules.md

 | 5  | Padded                               | Spear                                  | Lockpicks                           |
 | 6  | Padded                               | Bow & Arrows                           | Mule                                |
 | 7  | Chainmail                            | Sword                                  | Random spellbook (roll d20)         |

 ---

+## Saving Throws

+When doing something risky, a character must make a save by rolling a d20 under the appropriate ability to succeed.

+* **STR** for tests of strength or endurance.
+* **DEX** for tests of agility or precision.
+* **WIL** for tests of concentration, battles of will, or interactions with magic.

+---